hjy1/Notes-latex/README.md

-This project is a personal notes repository.
-No original works will be posted.
+This project is a personal notes repository, no original works posted.
+Content will be very casual.